F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_event.rst

 *   --eventq-sched=SCHED_MODE: Event queue schedule mode, Ordered, Atomic or Parallel.
 Atomic by default.

 *   --config: Configure forwarding port pair mapping.
 Alternate port pairs by default.

+*   --event-vector: Enable event vectorization.
+Only valid if --mode=eventdev.

+*   --event-vector-size: Max vector size if event vectorization is enabled.

+*   --event-vector-tmo: Max timeout to form vector in nanoseconds if event vectorization is enabled.

 Sample usage commands are given below to run the application into different mode: